 Shellfish Pairings

 Oysters: Raw oysters are the ultimate test for wine pairing.
 They need bone-dry, high-acid, mineral-driven whites.
-Muscadet is the classic budget choice—its saline character mirrors the ocean.
+Muscadet is the classic budget choice — its saline character mirrors the ocean perfectly.
 Chablis brings more complexity.
 Champagne adds celebration.

 Clams and mussels: Steamed with garlic and white wine, these pair perfectly with the same wine used in cooking.
-Vermentino, Sauvignon Blanc, or Vinho Verde all shine.
+Vermentino, Sauvignon Blanc, or Vinho Verde all shine here.

-Shrimp: Versatile little creatures.
-Grilled shrimp wants something with a bit of body—Albariño or white Burgundy.
+Shrimp: Versatile little creatures that adapt to their preparation.
+Grilled shrimp wants something with a bit of body — Albariño or white Burgundy.
 Shrimp cocktail with its zesty sauce likes crisp Sauvignon Blanc.

 Crab: Sweet crabmeat loves unoaked Chardonnay or dry Riesling.
-Dungeness crab with drawn butter needs something richer—white Burgundy is ideal.
+Dungeness crab with drawn butter needs something richer — white Burgundy is ideal for the occasion.

 Lobster: The king of shellfish deserves royal treatment.
 Vintage Champagne, Grand Cru Chablis, or premium white Burgundy.
-If you are splurging on lobster, splurge on the wine too.
+If you’re splurging on lobster, splurge on the wine too.

 Cephalopods: Squid and Octopus

-Grilled octopus is meatier and can handle more substantial wines—white Rioja, oaked Verdejo, or even a rosé.
+Grilled octopus is meatier and can handle more substantial wines — white Rioja, oaked Verdejo, or even a rosé with some body.

-Squid ink pasta is tricky.
-Its briny intensity wants something equally bold—Sicilian Grillo, Assyrtiko from Santorini, or a full-bodied Vermentino.
+Squid ink pasta is tricky because of its briny intensity.
+It wants something equally bold — Sicilian Grillo, Assyrtiko from Santorini, or a full-bodied Vermentino.

 The Regional Approach